Geeklog-Core/test-framework/README.txt

 the command line.
     Note: You will need to have javascript enabled to use the GUI.

     To use the GUI, navigate with your browser to the tests folder in your Geeklog site (i.e: http://localhost/public_html/tests).
-On the left of the page is a folder tree displaying the test directories.
-Notice that the directory is a copy of the Geeklog file structure, except with test classes rather than the original file.
-Click on a directory to open it, click it again to close it.
-Click the checkbox next to a file to have it included in your round of tests.
-Clicking a folder will automatically include all tests inside.
-    Once you have chosen the tests to run, click 'Test Files'.
-A box saying 'Results' will appear on the right side of the screen, showing the default PHPUnit console output.
-(ADD MORE INFORMATION ON WHERE TO FIND CONSOLE OUTPUT).
-Detailed results will also show up underneath, showing each test run, the result (pass or fail), the time taken to run, the line of the test class the test appears on, the assertions made by each test, and the error message (if any).

-(ADD INFORMATION ABOUT LIMITATIONS AND BUGS).
+If you have javascript enabled, you should see the Geeklog PHPUnit GUI.

     To your tests using your console, open the console and navigate to the public_html/tests folder.
 From here, you can type 'phpunit
 (path/to/testclass/testname)', and the test you specify will be run, with the results displayed in the console.
 If you specify a folder,